 The NTA is promoting BAPAs to facilitate the enforcement of transfer pricing regulations, mitigate the administrative burden on corporations, and ensure tax predictability for corporate management.
-The number of BAPA cases has been increasing in recent years as the globalization of the Japanese economy has progressed, on top of which APAs have become more widely recognized among taxpayers.
+The number of BAPA cases has been increasing in recent years as the Japanese economy has become progressively globalized.
+In addition, APAs have become more widely recognized among taxpayers.

-APA cases make up the majority of MAP cases today.
-This indicates that there is an increasing need to avoid the risk of double taxation in advance by using an APA.
+APA cases make up the majority of MAP cases today; this indicates that there is an increasing need to avoid the risk of double taxation in advance by using an APA.

-The number of cases on the renewal of APAs has been increasing recently.
-Moreover, cases involving countries without experience of BAPAs have arisen, and the geographical area covered by APAs is spreading.
+The number of cases on the renewal of APAs has been rising recently.
+Moreover, cases involving countries without any experience of BAPAs have appeared, and the geographical area covered by APAs is expanding.

-Under these circumstances, we hope that this outline helps taxpayers' understanding of APAs.
+Under these circumstances, we hope that this outline will help improve taxpayers' understanding of APAs.